mmbman/Katagiri/1986-03-22-Principles-of-Practice-Talk-4.md

 Anyway, let’s go back, let’s go back, every day.
 And then that is called *the backward step*.
 [It is] not “withdraw.” [...]
 That is called *reflection*.

 That’s why this reflection is [and] begets suffering; [it’s] really suffering.
 But that suffering is completely beyond your intellectual understanding; [it’s] before your intellect is suffering.
-Because everyone has to go back to there; consciously or unconsciously, the root of your being is coming from that realm.
+Because everyone has to go back to there: consciously or unconsciously, the root of your being is coming from that realm.
 So very naturally, everyone always goes back to there, consciously or unconsciously.

 But most people don’t realize it!
 Even though they are standing there, they don’t realize it.
 But they are very interested in the world *after*: the second moment, second thought, third thought.
 That is the so-called *samsaric world*.
 That’s why the problem is going on and on; there is no peace.
 The more they try to get the peace, the more they beget not-peace in order to get the peace.
 That is *samsara*.